Yankees vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has collected 30 hits with six doubles, five home runs and 13 walks.
-He has driven in 23 runs with three stolen bases.
+- Semien has six doubles, five home runs, 13 walks and 23 RBI (30 total hits).
+He's also swiped three bases.

 Semien Recent Games